NextGen-ML/traffic-sim/README.md

 run ```sim.py```

-things to do:
+bugs:
-1. implement wait time for ROW
+1. ROW stops cars that pass the intersection (fix method)
-2. add queue
+2. duplication of cars????? no clue what's goin on there